 You are welcome to pick and choose from the learning as you wish, but we do suggest going through all the classes at least once, to be ready for both urban and wilderness survival situations.
 We are mostly starting with Urban Survival Skills so that you can “build your basecamp” and be ready for the most likely survival situations.

-There are currently a full list of courses planned out, including Wilderness Survival Skills, so check back often, as we’ll be adding more lessons in the coming months.
+There is currently a full list of courses planned out, including Wilderness Survival Skills, so check back often, as we’ll be adding more lessons in the coming months.

-Survival Antibiotic Use – How to choose the right antibiotic in an emergency situation, as well as some pratical alternatives.
+Survival Antibiotic Use – How to choose the right antibiotic in an emergency situation, as well as some practical alternatives.

-Building A Better Personal Medical Kit – Specific reccommendinations for what to put in your First Aid Kit, as well as a printable guide to help with planning.
+Building A Better Personal Medical Kit – Specific recommendations for what to put in your First Aid Kit, as well as a printable guide to help with planning.